A new proof on quasilinear Schr\"{o}dinger equations with prescribed mass and combined nonlinearities: Introduction

 To the best of our knowledge, the study of standing wave solutions for quasilinear Schr\"{o}dinger equations dates back to the seminal work of \cite{PSW}.
 Using constrained minimization methods, the authors of \cite{PSW} established existence results under various conditions.
 Notably, in their proofs, the non-differentiability of the energy functional for \x{p} did not play a significant role, and thus classical minimax techniques were not employed in this context.
 To address this challenge, the authors \cite{CL1,LWW} introduced a novel dual method, transforming the quasilinear problem into a semilinear one and restoring the differentiability of the energy functional for \x{p}.
 This breakthrough enabled the application of classical minimax theory to quasilinear problems.
 Over the past two decades, this approach has led to extensive research on the existence of solutions for \x{p}, and we refer the reader to \cite{CTC,CTC2,DMS2,JS,DMS,FS,HQZ,LW,LWW1,LLW6} for further developments.
 In a different direction, Liu et al. \cite{LLW2} proposed an innovative perturbation method.
 By introducing an auxiliary term to the energy functional associated with \x{p}, they restored differentiability within a constrained functional space.
 Using classical minimax theory, they first obtained critical points for the perturbed functional and then studied their asymptotic behavior to derive solutions for the original problem.
 This framework has inspired numerous subsequent works on standing wave solutions.
 We refer the readers to \cite{LLW3,LLW4} and its references therein.

 In recent years, since the $L^2$-norm plays a crucial role in investigating the orbital stability or instability of solutions, the study of normalized solutions is strongly motivated by physical considerations.
 Based on this fact, the normalized solutions of the quasilinear Schr\"{o}dinger equation \x{p} with a prescribed $L^2$-norm has been widely studied.
 Consequently, the existence problem for normalized solutions carries substantial interest from both physical and mathematical viewpoints.
-Within the variational framework, our objective is to obtain a nontrivial solution $(u_a,\lambda_a)\in \mathcal{K}\times \R$ to \x{p} such that $(u_a,\lambda_a)$ satisfying $\|u_a\|_2^2=a$, where $ \mathcal{K}:=\left\{u\in H^1(\R^N): \int_{\R^N}|\nabla u|^2u^2\text{d}x<+\infty\right\}. $ Essentially, solving this problem reduces to identifying the critical points of the corresponding Euler-Lagrange functional
+Within the variational framework, our objective is to obtain a nontrivial solution $(u_a,\lambda_a)\in \mathcal{K}\times \R$ to \x{p} such that $(u_a,\lambda_a)$ satisfying $\|u_a\|_2^2=a$, where